grip-unina/AdversarialRobustnessCLIP/README.md

 ```

 ### Run attacks
-To execute attacks, you can either use the provided [run.sh](run.sh) script or run the attack manually:
+To execute attacks, you can either use the provided [run_attack.sh](./scripts/run_attack.sh) script or run the attack manually:

 ```
 python run_attack.py --config ./configs/latent.yaml \